Abhishek-soni6904/SCT_WD_4/Readme.md

-Here's a `README.md` for your To-Do Web App:

----

 # To-Do Web App

 This project showcases the skills I honed during my internship at **SkillCraft Technology**, where we focused on developing real-world applications through practical experience.
 The To-Do Web App, as Task No. 4, demonstrates my proficiency in **HTML**, **CSS**, and **JavaScript** while highlighting interactive design, responsive layouts, and engaging user experiences.